philiplugt/django-email-login-template/README.md

 Test it by going to http://127.0.0.1:8000/admin/

 > [!IMPORTANT]
 > This repository uses `users` as app name, instead of `your-app-name`.
-If your app name is different, such as `accounts`, make sure to replace all references to `users` through out your code with `accounts`.
+If your app name is different, such as `accounts`, make sure to replace references to `users` appropriately.

 ### File changes explained